mjdele/election_cli_gem/README.md

 ## Usage

-Run: election-cli-gem after installing the gem.
+Run: election-cli-gem after installing the gem and follow the on-screen prompts.

 ## Development